-Variable Description host_variable Input or output host variable or host table declared earlier.
+Variable Description precision and scale Integer literals that represent, respectively, the number of significant digits and the point at which rounding will occur.
+For example, a scale of 2 means the value is rounded to the nearest hundredth (3.456 becomes 3.46); a scale of -3 means the number is rounded to the nearest thousand (3456 becomes 3000).
+You can specify a precision of 1 99 and a scale of -84 99.
+However, the maximum precision and scale of a database column are 38 and 127, respectively.
+So, if precision exceeds 38, you cannot insert the value of host_variable into a database column.
+On the other hand, if the scale of a column value exceeds 99, you cannot select or fetch the value into host_variable .
+Specify precision and scale only when type_name is DECIMAL or DISPLAY length Input or output host variable (or host table) declared earlier.
 The VARCHAR and VARRAW external datatypes have a 2-byte length field followed by an n -byte data field, where n lies in the range 1 65533.
 So, if type_name is VARCHAR or VARRAW, host_variable must be at least 3 bytes long.
 The LONG VARCHAR and LONG VARRAW external datatypes have a 4-byte length field followed by an n -byte data field, where n lies in the range 1 2147483643.
-So, if type_name is LONG VARCHAR or LONG VARRAW, host_variable must be at least 5 bytes long.
-SQL datatype Name of a valid external datatype such as RAW or STRING. length Input or output host variable (or host table) declared earlier.
+So, if type_name is LONG VARCHAR or LONG VARRAW, host_variable must be at least 5 bytes long. size An integer which is the size, in bytes, of a buffer used to perform conversion of the specified host_variable to another character set.
+SQL datatype Name of a valid external datatype such as RAW or STRING. host_variable Input or output host variable or host table declared earlier.
 The VARCHAR and VARRAW external datatypes have a 2-byte length field followed by an n -byte data field, where n lies in the range 1 65533.
 So, if type_name is VARCHAR or VARRAW, host_variable must be at least 3 bytes long.
 The LONG VARCHAR and LONG VARRAW external datatypes have a 4-byte length field followed by an n -byte data field, where n lies in the range 1 2147483643.
 So, if type_name is LONG VARCHAR or LONG VARRAW, host_variable must be at least 5 bytes long.